snehavhanamane/projects/AutoML_Pipeline_Framework/Readme.md

-Install the required Python packages:
+**Install the required Python packages**:

 pip install -r requirements.txt

 ### Usage

-Prepare your dataset: Ensure the dataset is in CSV format and matches the configurations in the JSON file.
+**Prepare your dataset**: Ensure the dataset is in CSV format and matches the configurations in the JSON file.

-Update the configuration: Modify algoparams_from_ui.json to define features, target variable, algorithms, and hyperparameter settings.
+**Update the configuration**: Modify algoparams_from_ui.json to define features, target variable, algorithms, and hyperparameter settings.

 ### Run the pipeline:

 python AutoML_Pipeline_Framework.py

 Replace the csv_path and config_path variables in the script with the paths to your dataset and configuration files.

 ### Configuration Details

 The configuration file (algoparams_from_ui.json) contains:
-Feature Handling: Imputation, scaling, interaction terms, etc.
+**Feature Handling**: Imputation, scaling, interaction terms, etc.
-Algorithms: Enable or disable specific models and set their hyperparameters.
+**Algorithms**: Enable or disable specific models and set their hyperparameters.
-Hyperparameter Tuning: Specify the grid search strategy and ranges.
+**Hyperparameter Tuning**: Specify the grid search strategy and ranges.
-Feature Reduction: Methods like PCA or tree-based feature selection.
+**Feature Reduction**: Methods like PCA or tree-based feature selection.

 ### Output